pramirez2778/Project-1/README.md

 The machines on the internal network are not exposed to the public Internet.

-Only the _____ machine can accept connections from the Internet.
+Only the jumpbox machine can accept connections from the Internet.
 Access to this machine is only allowed from the following IP addresses:
 - 20.118.32.224

 Machines within the network can only be accessed by Jump Box virtual machine.